Kanye West Fans Feud Over How He’s Holding His Daughter In Kim’s Birthday Post

 “I did not leave my son for one minute during his hospital stay.
 We were there Wednesday night to Saturday.
 NYE WAS SUNDAY NIGHT.
 People came over when he was already asleep for the night!
 Don’t even try me when it comes to my kids.”

-While Kim certainly knows how to defend herself and her husband Kanye, it appears as if their fans also have their backs when it comes to their parenting skills.
+While Kim certainly knows how to defend herself and her husband, Kanye, it appears as if their fans also have their backs when it comes to their parenting skills.